Joetta Maue: Stitching ordinary beauty

 What was your route to becoming an artist?

 I started to take art classes in high school and pretty quickly knew it was my world.
-My school has an excellent art program, and I was able to take photography as a sophomore.
+My school has an excellent art program, and I was able to study photography.
 As soon as I saw my first photo develop sitting in the darkroom tray, I knew this was what I wanted to study.

-My undergraduate was a traditional photo program.
-I resented all the ‘foundation’ drawing courses I had to take, but I loved the technical development of colorwork and conceptually thinking about imagery.
+My undergraduate was a traditional photography programme.
+I resented all the foundation drawing courses I had to take, but I loved the technical development of colour work and the conceptual thinking about imagery.
 It was only in graduate school that all those drawing classes started to be valued, and I began to work in a more cross-disciplinary fashion.

 Embroidery and found linens serve the conceptual story and conversation in which I am interested.
 They are tools for me as an artist.
 But my writing, photographic and drawing practice are equally important.